nicolasdespres/hunittest/README.md

 * ImportError are properly reported while collecting test spec.
 * Coverage support if you install [coverage](https://pypi.python.org/pypi/coverage/4.0a5).
-* Automatically pop-up a page with the error message if any (see `--pager` options).
+* `hunittest` write a log of all error/failures (in `.hunittest/log`) so that we can review them using the pager of your choice.
+By default, it will always popup the pager if the error log file is not empty.
+You can control this behavior using the `--pager` option.
 * Support `--pdb` option to start debugging when the first error happens.
 * Run test whose last status was error or failure first.